polakowo/vectorbt/README.md

 ## vectorbt 2.0

-> We've recently launched the beta version of [vectorbt PRO], which is actively developed,
+> We've recently launched the beta version of [vectorbt PRO](https://vectorbt.pro/), which is actively developed,
 > properly documented, and there is a Discord server for discussions and announcements.
 > If you want to be part of the new growing community and get access to cutting-edge software,
 > complete a sponsorship on [GitHub Sponsors](https://github.com/sponsors/polakowo).